crossplane/crossplane/docs/stacks-guide-azure.md

 For more details about networking and what happens when you run this command, see [this document with more details][crossplane-azure-networking-docs].

 It should not take too long for these resources to provision.
-You can monitor their status with the following command:
+You can check their statuses with the following command:

 ```
 kubectl describe -f network.yaml